ewfx/aidhp-code-sprinters/README.md

 ## 🛠️ How We Built It
 ### Data Sourcing Layer
-We collect data from multiple sources, including:
+We collect data from multiple sources,including:

 - **Customer Information Profile (CIP)**
 - **KYC Documents**